 The difference between the responses to FR3b and FR3a is 80% or greater

-If none of these conditions are met, the rating the participant provided for the trade ally goes into the Program Components Score algorithm as a non-program component.
+If none of these conditions are met, the rating the participant provided for the vendor goes into the Program Components Score algorithm as a non-program component.

-Guidelines for the treatment of the rating the participant provided for the trade ally in the event that an interview is not completed may be added to this document in the future.
+In the event that an interview is not completed (e.g., the size of the project did not warrant a vendor interview or the vendor could not be reached), the evaluation reports should explain how the rating the participant provided for the vendor was treated.
+Guidelines for these situations may be added to this document in the future.

-Scenario #3: Trade allies are considered a non-program component
+Scenario #3: Vendors are considered a non-program component

-For programs that do NOT have a trade ally network that meets the conditions under Scenario #2, trade allies are considered a non-program component.
-In these cases, the participant’s rating of the trade ally goes directly into the Program Components Score algorithm as a non-program component.
+For programs that do NOT have a trade ally network that meets the conditions under Scenario #2, vendors are considered a non-program component.
+In these cases, the participant’s rating of the vendor goes directly into the Program Components Score algorithm as a non-program component.

+Public Sector Planning

+The ICC order in Docket No. 11-0593 stated:

+All parties, including DCEO, are cautioned that, with respect to a determination regarding “free ridership,” the person or entity in question should have actual energy efficiency plans before they are to be considered to be “free riders,” as opposed to persons who have some goal to be met in the distant future regarding energy efficiency products and services.

+The NTG Working Group did not achieve consensus on an approach to address this issue and will continue to work toward consensus for a future version of this document.
+In the interim, evaluators may make documented adjustments to the free ridership analysis approach outlined in this section for the purpose of generating free ridership estimates that account for this order.
+They should present NTG results both with and without this adjustment.

 Spillover

-Spillover refers to energy savings associated with energy- efficient equipment installed by consumers who were influenced by an energy efficiency program, but without direct financial assistance from the program.
+Spillover refers to energy savings associated with energy- efficient equipment installed by consumers who were influenced by an energy efficiency program, but without direct intervention (e.g., financial or technical assistance) from the program.
 Energy savings associated with spillover are not included in the Program Administrator’s energy savings claim, nor are they formally tracked in the Program Administrator’s databases.

 To place the spillover protocols in context, we begin by defining the NTGR as:

-NTGR=(1 – Free Ridership Rate + ISO Rate + OSO Rate + NPSO Rate) Eq.
-1
+NTGR = (1 – Free Ridership Rate + ISO Rate + OSO Rate + NPSO Rate)

 Where: